darsaliq00/sync-microG_contacts-and-calender/README.md

 This is a Magisk module containing the files needed to sync your Google Contacts and Calendar to your smartphone.

-:warning: tested with MicroG on E/OS, A12, and A13.
+:warning: tested with MicroG on E/OS,IODE OS, LMODROID,LOS A12,A13,A15

 :warning: WARNING: Try these apks on your own risk, since I haven't tried them on older Android versions